yuriipalam/zookeeper-website/README.md

 npm run ci-skip-tests
 ```

-This runs extraction, docs initialization, Playwright browser installation, PDF export, and the production build (without lint/typecheck and without unit/e2e test suites).
+This runs docs initialization and the production build (without lint/typecheck and without unit/e2e test suites).

 Generated files are located under the `build/` directory.

 ### Maven Integration

-The website is integrated with the Apache HBase Maven build system using the `frontend-maven-plugin`.
+The website is integrated with the Apache ZooKeeper Maven build system using the `frontend-maven-plugin`.
 The website is configured to build **only during site generation** (`mvn site`) and will not build during regular Maven lifecycle phases like `mvn clean install`.

 #### When the Website Builds